-This is the final part of the water resources planning process, where the set of feasible 'constrained' options are evaluated using the EBSD (Economics of Balancing Supply & Demand) model.
+This is the final part of the water resources planning process, where the Plan Alternatives, comprising sets of feasible 'constrained' options, are evaluated using the EBSD (Economics of Balancing Supply & Demand) model.
 This is used to produce a set of optimised development plans that are refined further under the programme appraisal stage.
 A preferred development plan is then produced for NI Water.